catriname/WordPressPlugins/README.md

 This is one half of a two part project.
-The probject connects two technologies, bringing in an existing product listing by building a .NET Core API over a MySQL Database and building a custom shortcode/plugin to drop that listing into WordPress.
+The project connects two technologies, bringing in an existing product listing by building a .NET Core API over a MySQL Database and building a custom shortcode/plugin to drop that listing into WordPress.

 ## Requirements
 This assumes some familiarity with .NET Core and WordPress, C#, PHP, and general development.
 It is just an overview of the process.